- WHS & Wellbeing management system

 Contractor management

 Western Sydney University is in the process of implementing an online contractor management system.
 This system will enable the WHS compliance of each contractor and their workers to be identified, verified and monitored online and in the field.
 Additionally, a WHS Contractor Management Procedure is being drafted to outline the WHS requirements of contractors.
-In the interim, the Office of Estate and Commerical have information on current contractor WHS requirements.
+In the interim, the Division of Infrastructure and Commercial have information on current contractor WHS requirements.

 Contractor employees are classified as Western Sydney University workers.
 As such, they have the same responsibilities as outlined on the WHS responsibilities webpage.